 - Recognize the common medicines used for the treatment of substance-use disorders, and explain how the medicines work.

 - Counter the myths associated with MAT.

 - Explain the legal issues related to non-compliance with Fair Housing and ADA laws.

 - Incorporate best practices for dealing with MAT/MAR in a recovery house.

 - Recognize effective policies and procedures for dealing with MAT/MAR in recovery houses.

 This is a FREE training sponsored by the Ohio Mental Health and Addiction Services Department.
-Lunch and break refreshments are provided.
-Participants will receive a free course handbook filled with useful information and will receive a certificate of completion at the end of the training day.
+Participants will receive a free download course handbook filled with useful information, other handouts (including the PowerPoint presentation PDF) and will receive a certificate of completion at the end of the third day of trainbing.